Tender Mercies: Casting

 Duvall had always wanted to play a country singer, and Foote was rumored to have written the role of Mac Sledge specifically for him.
 Foote denied the claim, claiming he found it too constraining to write roles for specific actors, although he did hope Duvall would be cast in the part.
 Tender Mercies became a very important personal project for Duvall, who contributed a significant number of ideas for his character.

+Duvall was the first choice of director Robert Altman for the role of country superstar Haven Hamilton (subsequently played by Henry Gibson) in his 1975 film Nashville, but was not in the film due to a scheduling conflict.
+Reportedly, Duvall dropped out of the movie when Altman would not let him sing his own compositions.

 In preparing for the role, he spent weeks roaming around Texas, speaking to strangers to find the right accent and mannerisms.
 He also joined a small country band and continued singing with them every free weekend while the film was being shot.
 In total, Duvall drove about 680 mi to research the part, often asking people to speak into his tape recorder so he could practice their inflections and other vocal habits.
 Upon finding one man with the exact accent he wanted, Duvall had him recite the entire script into the recorder.

 Tess Harper was performing on stage in Texas when she attended a casting call for a minor role in the film.
 Beresford was so impressed with her that he cast her in the lead.
 He later said that the actresses he had seen before her demonstrated a sophistication and worldliness inappropriate for the part, while she brought a kind of rural quality without coming across as simple or foolish.
 Beresford said of Harper, "She walked into the room and even before she spoke, I thought, 'That's the girl to play the lead.'"
 Harper said she knew she won the role when Beresford appeared on her doorstep with a bottle of champagne in each hand.
 Tender Mercies was Harper's feature film debut, and she was so excited about the role she bit her script to make sure it was real.
 When filming ended, Duvall gave her a blue cowgirl shirt as a gift with a card that read, "You really were Rosa Lee".